Dasha Mart Sizzles In Bikini Top & Overall Shorts In Flirty Snaps

 “Dasha always in perfect shape, gives us unforgettable shots with her generous beauty!” gushed one admirer.

-“absolutely gorgeous,” a second Instagram user wrote.
+“Absolutely gorgeous,” a second Instagram user wrote.

-Dasha might not be ale to make it to the beach, but that has not stopped her from sharing photos that show her flaunting her curves in skimpy bikinis.
-Not too long ago, she posed poolside while wearing a tiny yellow swimsuit.
+While she might not be able to make it to the beach, she has not stopped sharing photos that show her flaunting her curves in skimpy bikinis.
+Not too long ago, Dasha posed poolside while wearing a tiny yellow swimsuit.